With Lillian Drayer (1890-1979)

 Note here the family’s sanitary facilities, located behind the left rear wheel of the truck.
 That brings me to a pet subject of mine: poverty.

-Dan Myers, part IV: Poor as Church Mice
+Part IV: Poor as Church Mice

 In the 1920’s and 30’s, my grandfather was a preacher of some renown in the Pentecostal movement.
 His name comes up repeatedly in the book Northern Harvest: Pentecostalism in North Dakota by Darrin J. Rodgers, published in 2003 by North Dakota District Council, Assemblies of God.